mathprofdes/Introductory-Java-Programming/README.md

 **Textbooks Used for the Course:**

-- *Introductory Java Programming: Example Code & Notes by Don Spickler*, Included in the repository.
+- *Introductory Java Programming: Example Code & Notes by Don Spickler*, included in the repository.
 - *Introduction to Programming Using Java by David J. Eck*, available online for free.

 **Contents:**